Emz-programmer/VCL2022MUFYP/README.md

 ```
 ## Manual Installation
 Compatible with Ubuntu 20.04.
 Compatibility with other OS's may vary.
 DBoW2 Requires OpenCV to run and compile.
-Installation will take approx 1hr 30mins.
+Installation will take approx 1hr 30mins depending on system performance and network speeds.
 ### OpenCV
 #### Install Dependencies
 ```